TritonDataCenter/triton-go/README.md

 # triton-go

-`go-triton` is an idiomatic library exposing a client SDK for Go applications using Joyent's Triton Compute and Storage (Manta) APIs.
+`triton-go` is an idiomatic library exposing a client SDK for Go applications using Joyent's Triton Compute and Storage (Manta) APIs.

 ## Usage